Followers

 "iti satthāra dinna nayena thapita mātikāya desitattā sakalampi etam pakaranaṃ Buddha bhāsita meva jātaṃ"

 In commentaries commentators name Abhidhamma as third piṭaka.
-Not only that commentators tries to prove that in 1st council Abhidhamma pitakka also was recited by Bhikkhus.
-In Dīga Nikāya commentary Sumangala vilasini says,
+Not only that commentators try to prove that in the First Council Abhidhamma pitakka also was recited by Bhikkhus.
+In Dīga Nikāya commentary Sumangala vilasini says:

 "evaṃ saṅvannitaṃ sukhumajñā gocaraṃ tanatiṃ saṅgāyitvā idaṃ Abhidhamma piṭakaṃ nāmāti arahanta satāni sajjhāyamakaṅsu"